-A person is classified as a Volunteer Development Worker (VDW) if they are working temporarily outside Ireland in a developing country and their work has been arranged through Irish Aid.
+A person is a Volunteer Development Worker (VDW) if they are working temporarily outside Ireland in a developing country and their work has been arranged through Irish Aid.

-They are awarded credited contributions for the duration of their absence, up to an aggregate of 5 years.
+They are awarded credited contributions for the duration of their absence, up to a total of 5 years, subject to certain conditions.
 For more information click here.

-To qualify to be a Volunteer Development Worker, you must be:
+To qualify as a VDW you must be:

 The work should be arranged through: